Trip Report: Night Of The Lounges

 After our last trip to Taipei, my fondest memories probably weren’t focused on the actual destination, though my parents’ were.
 They vowed to revisit Taipei for a slightly longer time, so eventually decided on September.
 After all, as a travel blogger, they decided I couldn’t just not fly for three months. 😉

-I took that as some quality time away from home and all the crap I was facing, and allow myself to cut out solid chunks of time to work.
+I took that as some quality time to cut out solid chunks of time to work.
 That’s not the essence of travel, but based on my mother’s excitement, I didn’t have much of a choice.